Owen-3456/powershell-profile/README.md

 `hb [relative file path]` - Uploads the file to a hastebin server and returns the URL.

-`whatsmyip` - Makes a curl request to https://api.ipify.org and returns your public IP address.
+`ip` - Makes a curl request to https://api.ipify.org and returns your public IP address.

+`weather` - Makes a curl request to wttr.in and returns the weather for your location.